 Omega-3s are a type of essential fatty acid that our bodies rely on to stay healthy.
 Aside from having benefits for heart, brain, and eye health, experts are increasingly learning more about the role of omega-3 fatty acids in hearing health.

 Research suggests that omega-3s may also positively impact blood flow, which is key for healthy hearing.
-For example, disturbances to blood flow in the cochlea have been linked to an increased risk of hearing loss.
+For example, dysfunction of the blood supply has been identified in several forms of hearing loss, including age-related hearing loss.

 Nuts, seeds, soya beans, and oily fish like salmon and mackerel are some of the best sources of omega-3s.
 To find out more, check out our article: Omega-3 – what is it and why do we need it?